qubyte/vertebrate-event-emitter/README.md

 [See below](#problems-with-existing-emitters) for why these are important.

-This module comes with both UMD and ES2015 versions.
+This library comes with both UMD and ES2015 versions.
 If you're using [rollup](http://rollupjs.org/), it'll use the ES2015 version.
 Node will use the UMD version automatically.
+Since this library provides UMD and ES2015 versions, it's supported by every major module system (or no module system at all).
+It has no production dependencies, making it easy to include too!

 ## API